 Any misuse of the term REALTOR® or REALTORS® in the name of the applicant’s firm.

-"Provisional" membership may be granted in instances where ethics complaints or arbitration requests (or hearings) are pending in other associations or where the applicant for membership has unsatisfied discipline pending in another association (except for violations of the Code of Ethics; See Article V, Section 2(a) provided all other qualifications for membership have been satisfied).
+"Provisional" membership may be granted in instances where ethics complaints or arbitration requests (or hearings) are pending in other associations or where the applicant for membership has unsatisfied discipline pending in another association (except for violations of the Code of Ethics; provided all other qualifications for membership have been satisfied).
 CCIAOR may reconsider the membership status of such individuals when all pending ethics and arbitration matters (and related discipline) have been resolved or if such matters are not resolved within six (6) months from the date that provisional membership is approved.
 Provisional Members shall be considered REALTORS® and shall be subject to all of the same privileges and obligations of REALTOR® Membership.
 If a member resigns from another association with an ethics complaint or arbitration request pending, the CCIAOR may condition membership on the applicant's certification that he/she will submit to the pending ethics or arbitration proceeding (in accordance with the established procedures of the CCIAOR to which the applicant has made application) and will abide by the decision of the hearing panel.

 Election.